 I typically like to work this last sprint from home, instead of a coffee shop, so I don’t have to deal with 5:00 traffic heading home or load up on caffeine so late in the day.
 If I’m lacking in energy, a little green tea paired with this playlist typically gets me going.

 The late afternoon is my best time for knocking out another specific, 2-hour task on my computer before the day is done.

 Epilogue (5:00pm – Bed)

-Obviously there is dinner and friend/family time going on after 5:00, but from a work standpoint, the beauty is that I have already accomplished 6 high-impact hours of work, ran a few errands or worked on something in the house, and about an hour of recreational exercise.
+There is dinner and friend/family time going on after 5:00, but from a work standpoint, the beauty is that I have already accomplished 6 high-impact hours of work, ran a few errands, or worked on something in the house, and about an hour of recreational exercise.
 My evening is now mine to do what I want with it without a feeling that I have to get something else done.

-So that’s my ideal schedule, and one that I can adhere to most days of the week since an emphasis is on playing off of the day’s natural flow, and my own natural energies and motivations.
+So that’s my ideal schedule and one that I can adhere to most days of the week since an emphasis is on playing off of the day’s natural flow, and my natural energies and motivations.

 What about you?
 Any tricks or activities that you’ve found are way easier to accomplish at a certain point during the day?
 I’d love to hear about them in the comments, as I’m continually learning what works and what doesn’t both for myself and others.